mdtanker/polartoolkit/docs/contribute.md

 Fix issues shown in `make check`.
 If lines are too long, split them.
 If they are urls, and you want flake8 to ignore the line, add `# noqa` at the end of the line.

+### run the tests

+    make test

+or, to skip the slower tests :

+    make test_fast

 ### Check the build manually

     make build_docs